Career Timeline of Andrew Wiggins: Major Achievements and Milestones

 On August 20, 2015, Andrew Wiggins was named to the Canadian national team roster for the 2015 FIBA Americas Championship.

-2015: Three-Team Trade
+2015: Trade to the Timberwolves

 2016: Summer Olympics Qualifying Tournament

-October 11, 2017: Contract Extension
+October 11, 2017: Signed Contract Extension with Timberwolves

 On October 11, 2017, Andrew Wiggins signed a five-year, $148 million contract extension with the Timberwolves.

-February 7, 2018: 6,000 Career Points
+February 7, 2018: Reached 6,000 Career Points

 January 18, 2020: First Career Triple-Double

-2020: FIBA Men's Olympic Qualifying Tournament
+2020: FIBA Olympic Qualifying Tournament

-In 2020, Andrew Wiggins rejoined the team for the FIBA Men's Olympic Qualifying Tournament, averaging 21.7 points, 6.0 rebounds and 2.3 assists per game in three contests.
+In 2020, Andrew Wiggins rejoined the team for the FIBA Men's Olympic Qualifying Tournament, averaging 21.7 points, 6.0 rebounds, and 2.3 assists per game in three contests.

 2020: Trade to Golden State

-In 2020, Andrew Wiggins was traded to the Golden State Warriors after playing five-and-a-half seasons with the Minnesota Timberwolves.
+In 2020, Andrew Wiggins was traded to the Golden State Warriors after playing five and a half seasons with the Minnesota Timberwolves.

-January 27, 2022: NBA All-Star Selection
+January 27, 2022: Named Western Conference All-Star Starter

-On January 27, 2022, Andrew Wiggins was named a Western Conference starter for the 2022 NBA All-Star Game, marking his first All-Star selection.
+On January 27, 2022, Andrew Wiggins was named a Western Conference starter for the 2022 NBA All-Star Game, his first All-Star selection.

-October 15, 2022: Contract Extension with Warriors
+October 15, 2022: Signed Contract Extension with Warriors

 On October 15, 2022, Andrew Wiggins signed a four-year contract extension worth $109 million with the Warriors.